-Prepare for a hit by strengthening your standing (recession or no recession):
+Start preparing for a hit by strengthening your standing (recession or no recession):

 REEL IT IN A LITTLE

 Philz Coffee is great, but do you need two every Friday?
 70% of Americans have banking apps to keep track of their spending.
-Being aware of how much is in your account is great, but if you’re not managing or budgeting too then the 'keeping track' part is probably going to look like you squinting with sweaty palms as your bank balance loads.
+Being aware of how much is in your account is great, but if you’re not managing or budgeting too, then the 'keeping track' part is probably going to look like you squinting with sweaty palms as your bank balance screen loads.

 (Clears throat) Cleo will give you personalized updates, advice on spending reactive to how you feel about certain purchases, automatically put a little money aside when you spend somewhere you’ve said you don’t want to AND roast you for going to McDonald's five times in one week.

 She’ll also always hype you for getting by and/or thriving, she wants you to succeed.

 When we’re dealing with something pretty out of control, the way we approach it is the one thing we've got power over.